Bitcoin Returns and Public Attention to COVID-19: Do Timing and Individualism Matter?: Introduction

-Therefore, this paper focuses on the time-varying Granger causality between public attention to COVID-19 in individualistic vs. collectivistic countries and daily Bitcoin returns.
-To this end, two newly-developed time-varying Granger causality tests are adopted \autocites{Shi2018, Shi2020a}.
-Attention to COVID-19, retrieved from Google Trends,\footnote{The Google Search Volume Index (GSVI) data exploit normalization to reflect real-time interest in a topic relative to all topic searches on Google.
-It allows researchers to compare trends across countries and dates, independent of the disparity in the user population.} is an ideal proxy for public concern and panic.\footnote{Greater attention often causes more exposure to related information, such as news and knowledge of the coronavirus, which may, in turn, affect individual sentiment and behaviors.} Further, analyzing all countries case by case is impossible in this study, so I chose the US, China, Japan, Germany, the UK, India, France, and South Korea for comparison purposes.\footnote{They are both the largest economies in the world and traditionally individualistic (collectivistic) countries.} In addition, GSVI data are inconsistent across time due largely to the variation in random samples drawn by Google for different time frames \autocite{Eichenauer2022},\footnote{For example, the index of ``COVID'' on April 1st retrieved between April 01, 2022 and May 01, 2022 is different from the one retrieved between March 01, 2022 and April 01, 2022.} which could invalidate a traditional Granger causality test.
-With the time-varying causality tests, I control the initialization and bootstrapping procedure to be performed over a three-month window to circumvent this problem.\footnote{I used a three-month time frame to download all the GSVI data.} Lastly, this study also relates to three other strands of literature: a growing body of literature uses time-varying Granger causality tests (e.g., \cites{Hu2020, Diniz2022}); financial studies focus on the role of individualism (e.g., \cites{Todea2017, Salcedo2021}); Bitcoin research exploits Google Trends data (e.g., \cites{Zhang2021b, Urquhart2018}).
+Hence, this paper analyzes the time-varying Granger causality between public attention to COVID-19 in individualistic countries versus collectivistic countries and Bitcoin returns on a daily basis.
+To this end, two newly-developed time-varying Granger causality tests are adopted \autocites{Shi2018}, and Google Search Volume Index (GSVI) data are exploited.\footnote{They are normalized indices reflecting real-time interest in a topic relative to all topic searches on Google.
+It allows researchers to compare trends across countries and dates, independent of the disparity in the user population.} Because it is impossible to analyze every country on a case-by-case basis, I chose as a case study the United States, China, Japan, Germany, the United Kingdom, India, France and South Korea.\footnote{They are both the largest economies in the world and traditionally individualistic (collectivistic) countries.} In addition, GSVI data are inconsistent across time due largely to the variation in random samples drawn by Google for different time frames \autocite{Eichenauer2022}, which could invalidate a traditional Granger causality test.
+With time-varying causality tests, I circumvent this issue by controlling the initialization and bootstrapping procedure to be performed over a period of three months.\footnote{I used a three-month time frame to download all the GSVI data.}